-Equity Compensation.
-Pursuant to the Amended 2007 Plan, each non-employee director serving as a director at the end of a plan year is entitled to receive an annual stock grant with a grant date value equal to \$40,000; provided, that in the event a person serves as a non-employee director for less than a full plan year, such amount is prorated based on the number of whole calendar months the director served as a non-employee director during the plan year.
-Additionally, for a non-employee director who is a lead independent director during such plan year, the grant date value of the annual stock award amount is increased by \$5,000; provided, that in the event a non-employee director is a lead independent director for less than a full plan year, such amount shall be prorated based on the number of days the director served as a lead independent director for the plan year.
-The number of shares of Common Stock which each director is entitled to receive is calculated by dividing \$40,000 by the closing price per share of Common Stock on the January 2nd (or the first trading day thereafter) immediately following each plan year (which is defined as each 12-month period beginning on January 1 and ending on December 31).
+For services rendered in calendar year 2015, director equity grants, reflected in the Director Compensation Table above, were governed by the Amended 2007 Plan.
+Pursuant to the Amended 2007 Plan, each non-employee director serving as a director at the end of a plan year was entitled to receive an annual stock grant with a grant date value equal to \$40,000; provided, that in the event a person served as a non-employee director for less than a full plan year, such amount was prorated based on the number of calendar months the director served as a non-employee director during the plan year.
+Additionally, for a non-employee director who was a lead independent director during such plan year, the grant date value of the annual stock award amount was increased by \$5,000; provided, that in the event a non-employee director was a lead independent director for less than a full plan year, such amount was prorated based on the number of days the director served as a lead independent director for the plan year.
+The number of shares of Common Stock which each director was entitled to receive was calculated by dividing \$40,000 by the closing price per share of Common Stock on the January 2nd (or the first trading day thereafter) immediately following each plan year (which is defined as each 12-month period beginning on January 1 and ending on December 31).
+Upon approval by shareholders of the amended and restated 2012 Equity Incentive Plan at the 2016 Annual Meeting of Shareholders, no additional shares are issuable under the Amended 2007 Plan, and, pursuant to the New Director Compensation Policy, all future director equity awards will be made under the Company's 2012 Equity Incentive Plan.